 The well is a hydrocarbon producer, with no produced water, and has been in production for decades.
 This unusual production profile was confirmed when a series of experiments were conducted on core, to measure the trapped phase saturation as a function of the core porosity.
 Given in Figure 13 (left) is the behavior of the core samples, contrasted against samples from literature (tight sands, shaly sands, and clean reservoir core, which have little to no clay).
 Figure 13 (left) indicated that volcanic type facies are capable of very low irreducible saturations, with higher porosity samples having a slightly higher irreducible phase.

 We attribute this to the unique pore geometry such volcanoclastic sediments possess.
 As seen from the thin sections, the pore space is made up of thin lenticular pore-throats (Figure 9).
 While sample 1 in Figure 10 shows the macropore space to be ~59% of the pore volume, there is a large range of mesopores sizes taking up ~23% of the pore volume and which span ~0.05 to ~1 m radius, and which act to connect the macroporosity.
-We illustrate the thin lenticular-type pore-throats in Figure 13 (right) and label it “pore throat type A”.
+We illustrate the thin lenticular-type pore-throats in Figure 13 (right) and label it “Pore-throat type A”.

 When oil is produced, water imbibes into the vacated pore space.
-The imbibition of a wetting fluid into a porous reservoir is influenced by rate, heterogeneity of the pore space and local pore geometry, which can lead to a wide variety of wetting patterns.
+The imbibition of a wetting fluid into a porous reservoir is influenced by rate, heterogeneity of the pore space and local pore geometry, which can lead to a wide variety of wetting patterns and hence a diversity in oil trapping (Wang, Tokunaga, Wan, Dong, & Kim, 2016).
 Here, we think that the low aspect ratio (ratio of pore-to-throat radii) and the fact that the system is so well connected, with very little occluded porosity (high coordination numbers) puts the volcanic sample in the realm of a flat, slow flood front, with very little to no water film ahead of the invading water.
 This prevents snap-off of oil from occurring and thus a low residual oil saturation (Kumar, 2009).